Venus Flytrap Care Instructions

 The soil needs to be something soggy as in peat, or coco peat (Ace Hardware) if real peat is not available.
 Other alternatives are Long Fibered Sphagnum (LFS), but you need to make sure it is not Java moss, as it is sometimes mislabeled.
 The Java moss is usually sold in hand made plastic bags, while LFS is sold in compressed imported square bricks (Manila: Garden2000).
 A 90 mm pot will usually do, as big pots tend to create a too stagnant environment for the roots.

-They usually require a few months of dormancy (think refrigerator), but so far it is doing very ok for us without since many years.
+They usually require a few months of dormancy (think refrigerator), but for us they are doing very ok for us without since more than a decade.
 In summer the plants look weaker, but then they are returning to full strength again.
 If you check on google or youtube for VFT dormancy you will find enough opinions and directions.

 What to do after arrival?